planetfederal/desktop-documentation/docs/source/ask_for_support.rst

 How to ask for support
 ======================

-At boundless we have prepared two levels of support for Boundless Desktop:
+At Boundless we have prepared two levels of support for Boundless Desktop:

 * **Questions and Answers**: a crowdsourced support system available to any subscription level.
 You can ask questions and receive answers from a